Irish Skeleton

 Become a one-time official Sponsor providing either monetary aid or sponsorship in the form of equipment and kit.

-Gain a more personal connection and a front-row seat to our journey.
-As an 'Adopt an Athlete' sponsor, you'll receive:
+Gain a more personal connection and a front-row seat to Éire's journey.
+As long-term sponsor, you'll receive:

 • Regular updates and direct communication